-How Balers Work as an Effective Business Waste Management Solution
+How Waste Balers Work as an Effective Business Waste Management Solution

 Firstly, to dispel common confusion between the two, let’s look at the difference between balers and compactors:

-Compacting machines are designed to simply crush mixed waste into a smaller volume so that more waste can fit into the bins which are collected by your waste disposal service.
-For those companies that do not produce large amounts of the same type of waste stream and therefore do not segregate waste in mixed waste bins, they are ideal in minimising waste volume for disposal, however compactors do not provide a recycling solution since different types of waste stored together act to cross contaminate each other.
+Waste Compacting machines are designed to simply crush mixed waste into a smaller volume so that more waste can fit into the bins which are collected by your waste disposal service.
+For those companies that do not produce large amounts of the same type of waste stream and therefore do not segregate waste in mixed waste bins, they are ideal in minimising waste volume for disposal.
+The downside of bin compactors is cross contamination.

 In addition to robustly compacting waste into small, tidy bundles that are tied together for extremely easy handling and disposal, waste balers bring a host of other advantages.
 They are designed to give businesses the ability to conveniently sort their waste at source so that no cross contamination occurs.
 This means that each bale produced by a waste baler has Green value in terms of recycling.
 For companies that generate smaller amounts of waste and spend more than £20 per week on general waste bins, waste balers help to provide streamlined waste management and savings on waste disposal costs such as bins, skips and landfill fees.
 Companies that generate large amounts of business waste will be able to earn extra revenue by selling uncontaminated bales to recycling companies.
 As an example, recyclers will pay approximately £80 per tonne of cardboard, and £200 per tonne of plastic.